coastMapDevelop/coastMapDevelop.github.io/readme.txt

 Contains index.js which retrieves data from a google spreadsheet Contains initMapLeaf.js which loads a basemap with geojson data Contains initMapGL.js which loads a basemap with geojson data

+Currently /testGoogleSpreadsheet/index.html is using the initMapLeaf.js file for displaying the map